-Brad Stevens Returns Favor, Dresses As Pete Buttigieg For Halloween
+NESN

 Brad Stevens is all business a majority of the time, but the Boston Celtics head coach broke out a hilarious costume this Halloween.

-Stevens dressed as Democratic presidential candidate Pete Buttigieg on Thursday, after Buttigieg dressed up as the Celtics head coach.
-The two have an uncanny resemblance, which the internet has noted for quite some time.
+Stevens dressed as Democratic presidential candidate Pete Buttigieg on Thursday after Buttigieg dressed up as the Celtics head coach earlier in the day.
+The two have an uncanny resemblance, which the Internet has noted for quite some time.

 Check out Stevens as Buttigieg below, courtesy of Tracy Stevens: